OrchardCMS/OrchardCore/src/docs/topics/docker/README.md

 ## What you will build

 You will build Docker images and containers from command shell using `docker` and `docker-compose` commands.
 Images are built from Orchard Core source code targetting a specific OS.
 Then we can deploy "containers" from them.
-This allow to be able to see how Orchard Core respond in different environments or also deploy Orchard Core on a production server eventually.
+This allow you to see how Orchard Core respond in different environments or also deploy Orchard Core on a production server eventually.

 ## Dockerfile